ninekorn/sccs-vvd-hd/Releases/revision13135/sccsvvdhd-rev13135-BACKUP/readme.md

 <img WIDTH=250 src="https://github.com/ninekorn/gif-resources/blob/main/voxelres5-19201080.jpg" border="0">

-Not sure that my ratios are correctly fitting the resolution, but at least i was able to calibrate most of the 75 low voxel resolutions.
+Not sure that my ratios are correctly fitting the description of the ratios that i put in my script, but at least i was able to calibrate most of the 75 low voxel resolutions.